FarmEcon LLC Monthly Turkey Supply-Use Tracker

 Detailed components of domestic and total monthly turkey use

 Comments: The industry has sustained an almost 500 million pounds per month moving average production level since late 2016.
 The 2016 production expansion sustained in 2017 resulted in depressed prices that have discouraged further production growth.
 Full year 2017 production was a tiny 0.014% higher than 2016.
 This year's 2018 production is forecast to be down slightly from 2017.
-January, 2018 production is not yet reflecting recent declines in leading indicator egg sets and poult placements.
-Effects of declining indicators should start to show up in May-June production.
+Effects of the declining production based leading indicators should start to show in May-June production levels.